cvc5/cvc5/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-If you are interested in becoming a long term contributor to the CVC4 project,
+If you are interested in becoming a long-term contributor to the CVC4 project,
 please contact one of the
 [project leaders](https://cvc4.github.io/people.html#project-leaders).
 We'd be happy to point you to some internal documentation to help you out.